 You pay a monthly premium to Medicare for your Part B coverage.
-The standard Part B premium for 2019 is $135.50, but you may pay more if your income is above a certain amount.
-When Medicare becomes your primary insurance it is essential to sign up for Part B. If you want to apply for a Medicare supplement you have to be enrolled in Part A and Part B of Medicare.
+The standard Part B premium for 2020 is $144.60, but you may pay more if your income is above a certain amount.
+When Medicare becomes your primary insurance it is essential to sign up for Part A and B. If you want to apply for a Medicare Supplement you have to be enrolled in Part A and Part B of Medicare.

 Medicare Part C: Medicare Advantage

 Part C of Medicare refers to Medicare Advantage Plans (MA Plans).
 These plans are offered by private insurance companies approved by Medicare.
 When you enroll in a MA Plan your receive your health care from the insurance company not Medicare.
+That means the Insurance company, not Medicare has to authorize inpatient hospital care, diagnostic tests and surgeries.
 Advangtage Plans offer the same benefits as Original Medicare Part A and Part B but they can apply different rules, cost and restrictions than Medicare does.
 For example they can require you to get a referral before seeing a specialist.

-Medicare Advantage plans have provider networks (HMO or PPO).
+Medicare Advantage plans to control the cost of medical care have provider networks (HMO or PPO).
 If you want to go to a doctor or hospital that is not in the network you could be responsible for all cost unless it is an emergency.
 When you travel out of state you may be out of network.
 Medicare Advantage Plans must include a limit on your out-of-pocket expenses for Part A and Part B services.
 The maximum out-of-pocket cost for HMO plans in 2019 is $6,700.
 If you use out of network providers your out of pocket cost may be higher.

 Most Medicare Advantage plans include Part D prescription drug coverage.
 These plans can offer additional benefits that Medicare does not cover such as dental, vision and hearing.
 The benefit levels for these extra benefits can vary among MA Plans.
 If you enroll in a Medicare Advantage Plan you must continue to pay your Medicare Part B premium.